 Among the best sources of health information is someone you can meet face-to-face.
-Talk about all of your health-related decisions with your doctors and other trusted health care providers.
-Below you will find imformation on common health related fraud.
+Talk about all of your health-related decisions with your doctors and other trusted healthcare providers.
+Below you will find information on common health-related fraud.

 Affordable Care Act Imposters